getify/You-Dont-Know-JS/async & performance/ch6.md

 `foo(y+1)` is a tail call in `bar(..)` because after `foo(..)` finishes, `bar(..)` is also finished except in this case returning the result of the `foo(..)` call.
 However, `bar(40)` is *not* a tail call because after it completes, its result value must be added to `1` before `baz()` can return it.

-Without getting into too much nitty gritty detail, calling a new function requires an extra amount of reserved memory to manage the call stack, called a "stack frame".
-So the above snippet would generally require a stack frame for each of `baz()`, `bar(..)`, and `foo(..)` all at the same time.
+Without getting into too much nitty-gritty detail, calling a new function requires an extra amount of reserved memory to manage the call stack, called a "stack frame."
+So the preceding snippet would generally require a stack frame for each of `baz()`, `bar(..)`, and `foo(..)` all at the same time.

-However, if a TCO-capable engine can realize that the `foo(y+1)` call is in *tail position* meaning `bar(..)` is basically complete, then when calling `foo(..)`, it doesn't need to create a new stack frame, but can instead re-use the existing stack frame from `bar(..)`.
+However, if a TCO-capable engine can realize that the `foo(y+1)` call is in *tail position* meaning `bar(..)` is basically complete, then when calling `foo(..)`, it doesn't need to create a new stack frame, but can instead reuse the existing stack frame from `bar(..)`.
 That's not only faster, but it also uses less memory.

 That sort of optimization isn't a big deal in a simple snippet, but it becomes a *much bigger deal* when dealing with recursion, especially if the recursion could have resulted in hundreds or thousands of stack frames.
 With TCO the engine can perform all those calls with a single stack frame!